-Using the rich historical resources of the Northeast, students in this course hone historical research skills, analyzing primary sources and archives to more fully understand the past and its people.
+Using the rich historical resources of the Plymouth region, students in this course hone historical research skills, analyzing primary sources and archives to more fully understand the past and its people.
 Students collaborate with local historians and access resources in the community to conduct and present research about local artifacts to the public.
 Students will utilize skills from a variety of fields in the social sciences, including geography, economics, anthropology, and political science.
 In doing this work, students create resources that bridge the gap between academic history and public history.
-Students explore content from the 1600s including the crossing of the Mayflower and the early interactions between colonists and Native Americans.
 By conducting rigorous authentic research and regularly practicing historical thinking and writing, students do the work of a historian and leave the course ready to analyze other time periods and places beyond our harbor.